-In the aviation and travel world, all eyes were on Singapore this morning as national carrier Singapore Airlines unveiled its brand new First Class Suite on its Airbus 380 aircraft.
-Over a decade ago, when Singapore Airlines launched its “Suites” on the A380 aircraft, the product was already much ahead of its time, and created an uber luxe niche, way above the conventional First Class cabin.
+In the aviation and travel world, all eyes were on Singapore this morning as national carrier Singapore Airlines unveiled its brand new Suites on its Airbus 380 aircraft.
+Over a decade ago, when Singapore Airlines launched its “Suites” on the A380 aircraft, the product was already much ahead of its time, and created an uber luxe niche, way above the conventional Suites Class cabin.

 After much speculation on what the new product would be like, and how different it would be from the already luxurious existing Suites, the new Suites were finally revealed.